svpino/ml.school/.guide/introduction-to-metaflow/introduction.md

 [Metaflow](https://metaflow.org) is an open-source Python library originally developed at Netflix to simplify the development, deployment, and management of data science, machine learning, and artificial intelligence applications.

-Metaflow provides a consistent framework for handling components such as data storage, compute resources, orchestration, version control, deployment, and modeling.
+Metaflow provides a consistent framework for handling data storage, computing resources, orchestration, version control, deployment, and modeling.
 It integrates with every major cloud platform and Kubernetes.

 Check [What is Metaflow](https://docs.metaflow.org/introduction/what-is-metaflow) for more information about the library and how you can use it.